I’m reviewing Mistborn by Brandon Sanderson #fantasy #bookreview

 Wow, this book starts with quite a bang, dragging you in, and then seems to sort of stop for a bit, by which time I was considering not reading anymore but really, did I have any choice?

-It was a thoroughly enjoyable novel but didn’t quite produce what I was expecting it to, becoming an almost typical fantasy book, complete with the same themes etc. Some of it was also a bit too nice!
-I know that might sound daft but I was expecting terrible events that never really materialised.
-That said, I will be reading Book 2 and 3.
+It was a thoroughly enjoyable novel but didn’t quite produce what I was expecting.
+It became an almost typical fantasy book, complete with the same themes, etc. Some of it was also a bit too nice!
+I know that might sound daft, but I was expecting terrible events that never really materialised.
+I very much enjoyed the interplay of the short chapter headings and the way they contrasted with the story – and the little twist at the end was clearly quite obvious if I’d been paying enough attention!

 On a final note – it is a typical fantasy book – it is very long and detailed, and sadly, Book 2 has not started well – but I might persevere.
+(2024 update – I did not persevere:) I did try the Skyward books).